ChronoCoders/emotional-chain/WHITEPAPER.md

 - ✅ 100% test pass rate
 - ✅ Enterprise-ready for health data marketplace

 **The pathway to $100M EMO supply is clear: incremental adoption across healthcare, wellness insurance, and corporate wellness markets.
-At production quality with genuine enterprise traction, EmotionalChain is positioned to lead the convergence of blockchain and biometric technology.**
+With production-grade security architecture and enterprise-ready specifications, EmotionalChain is architected to lead the convergence of blockchain and biometric technology.**

 ---